WPMedia/arc-themes-blocks/README.md

 }
 ```

-Note two things here:
+Note three things here:

+1. The initial version is set to `0.0.0`.
+This is because on your initial commit you are going to choose the first version you want to publish.
+Otherwise, it will default to `1.0.0` and then you'll need to bump up the package version no matter what once you publish.
-1. The `files` consists of three directories: `features`, `chains`, and `layouts`.
+2. The `files` consists of three directories: `features`, `chains`, and `layouts`.
 These are the three types of components blocks currently support.
 You'll want to delete the `lib` and `__tests__` directories from your repo as well as the `files` list.
-2. There is a `lint` script in the `scripts`.
+3. There is a `lint` script in the `scripts`.
 This script is run with `npx lerna run lint` at the root although it can also be run with `npm run lint` if the package root is your working directory.

 ### Installing `node_modules`